JedWatson/classnames/CONTRIBUTING.md

 often run across a wide variety of browsers and browser versions.

 It is recommended to test possible regressions in performance in all major browsers.
-This can be done by running `npm run benchmarks-browserify` in the `./benchmarks` directory.
+This can be done by running `npm run benchmarks-browser` in the `./benchmarks` directory, the benchmark will then be served from http://localhost:8080.